 Here's an example of a sequence that is arithmetic, and a sequence that is non-arithmetic:

 - 1, 2, 3, 4, 5...
 (Adds 1 to each number, is arithmetic)

 - 1, 3, 9, 27, 81...
 (Multiplies by 3, is non-arithmetic)

 Arithmetic sequences are found often in the real world.
 Sometimes they are leveraged by scientists and engineers to help solve problems.
 Other times, they are used to help count things that would otherwise be hard to sum up without the use of a sequence.
 Arithmetic sequences also naturally occur in nature.

-An auditorium has rows of seats that get wider as they progress from stage to back of room.
+An auditorium has rows of seats that get wider as they progress from the stage to the back of the room.
 The first row has 10 seats, the row behind it has 2 more seats, and so forth.
-If the last row had 34 seats, this would be notated as a sequence as 10, 12, 14, 16, …, 34.
+If the last row had 34 seats, this would be notated as a sequence as "10, 12, 14, 16, ..., 34".
 We can use the arithmetic sequence to easily determine how many seats are in the auditorium and therefore how many people can be seated at full capacity.

 Examples of Arithmetic Sequences